 Brown recluse spiders: Usually recognized by the violin-shaped mark on their cephalothorax, a brown recluse bite is also a significant medical concern.

-While most spiders, excluding the black widow or brown recluse, are nothing more than an unsettling sight, that doesn’t mean you want to share your home with them.
+While most spider species in Richmond, excluding the black widow or brown recluse, are nothing more than an unsettling sight, that doesn’t mean you want to share your home with them.
 Here’s what Richmond homeowners should know about how to address pest problems that may lure spiders in, other spider prevention tips, and what to do if you’re spotting one too many of these arachnids around your home.

 How To Address Spiders’ Pest Prey In Richmond, VA